id-studiolab/Connected-Interaction-Kit/production_files/2022_edition/README.md

 The folder gets compiled into a GitHub Page and is accessible via https://id-studiolab.github.io/Connected-Interaction-Kit/.

 1. [/components](/docs/components/) contains a detailed documentation of all components and parts found in the Connected Interaction Kit.
 2. [/tutorials](/docs/tutorials/) contains a series of tutorials to help students get started with the kit.
-[Tutorial 01: Hello World](https://id-studiolab.github.io/Connected-Interaction-Kit/tutorials/01-hello-world/) & [Tutorial 2 Connecting Components](https://id-studiolab.github.io/Connected-Interaction-Kit/tutorials/02-connecting-components/) are a digital version of the tutorials found in the starter booklet of the Connected Interaction Kit, while [Tutorial 3: Connect to the Internet](https://id-studiolab.github.io/Connected-Interaction-Kit/tutorials/03-connect-to-the-internet/) is only linked to from the booklet.
+The first few tutorials are a digital version of the tutorials found in the starter booklet of the Connected Interaction Kit, while later tutorials are only linked to from the booklet.

 ---